Skip to content

 Modifications of GRASP have been developed and evaluated to deliver it 1:1, in-person, in groups, by phone and by Zoom videoconferencing.
 The archived webinar can be found on our youtube channel.

 As well, we have put together a document to assist with finding materials for the grasp kit.
 Please email us at strokeprogram@hsnsudbury.ca and ask for the GRASP Toolkit Items Needed document.
+A French version of this document is available upon request.

 Webinar: Enhancing your Tool Box for Best Practice Stroke Care